 Africa Energy Corp. is a Canadian oil and gas company with exploration assets in South Africa and Namibia.
-Africa Energy's long-term goal is to increase shareholder value by building an attractive portfolio of exploration and production assets.
-The company is focused on high-impact exploration in Africa and may look to acquire producing assets to fund its ongoing exploration program.
+The Company is focused on high-impact exploration in Africa.

 The board of directors of Africa Energy may, at its discretion, approve asset or corporate acquisitions or investments that do not conform to the guidelines discussed above based upon the board's consideration of the qualitative and quantitative aspects of the subject properties, including risk profile, technical upside, resource potential, reserve life and asset quality.